vivek-bombatkar/MyLearningNotes/spark/readme.md

 # Databricks - Apache Spark™ Certified Developer
 > https://databricks.com/training/certified-spark-developer
 This repo is collection of my notes for certification preparation.
-Feel free to provide me feed if you have any suggestion, find a correction or want to appreciate :-)
+Please comment if you have any suggestion, find a correction or want to appreciate :-)

 ## Index